Semen Analysis Testing

 All large cities (and most medium-sized ones as well) will have an IVF lab nearby.
 However, for couples living farther from an urban center, a hospital-based lab may be their only choice.
 But such couples should keep in mind that if the results of the analysis do not seem to match up with their clinical situation, then they might want to try another nearby lab or make a road trip to the nearest large city to get more accurate testing.

-Another potential option for couples without a local fertility-specific lab is the ReproSource @Home Collection Kit.
-This is a home collection kit that is shipped directly to the patient.
-The patient collects his specimen and then sends if back by overnight shipping back to ReproSource which then performs standard semen analysis testing.
+Another potential option for couples without a local fertility-specific lab are a number of companies which have developed technology to provide high quality test results to patients who prefer or need to collect their semen analysis specimen at home.
+The patient collects his specimen and then sends it back by overnight shipping back to the company which then performs standard semen analysis testing.
+All of the collection and shipping matierals are provided by the company beforehand.
 Through certain technological innovations in specimen stabilization, extremely accurate results are able to be obtained which closely match those from a fertility-specific lab.
-The cost is generally a little higher for the ReproSource testing due to the extra shipping costs, but this is an good option for couples who do not have access to a nearby quality semen analysis lab.
+The cost is generally a little higher for these home-based testing options due to the extra shipping costs, but this is a good option for couples who do not have access to a nearby quality semen analysis lab.
 It is also an option for men who are able to collect a specimen in the comfort of their own home, but are unable to effectively collect a specimen in the artificial environment of the semen analysis lab (and live too far from the lab to be able to get a home-collected specimen there within the necessary 30 minute time window for accurate results testing).
+Currently available options for good quality home collection evaluations include:

 Other Optional Semen Parameters